cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ```

+What does this policy do?
+It allows DLT to write content to a file in this bucket; which we will subsequently
+read.

-Notice that you must substitute your actual account number for both the name of the S3 bucket
+** Notice you must substitute your 12-digit account number in both the name of the S3 bucket
-and in the above policy for the string '123456789012'.
+*and* in the policy text above where it reads '123456789012'.**

-Once this is done send an email from your root email account to OpsCenter@dlt.com.
-In this email request
+Once this bucket is set up send an email from your root email account to OpsCenter@dlt.com.
+In this email
-DLT to turn on the utilization logging into your bucket.
+request DLT to turn on the utilization logging into your bucket.
 Give your account number and the S3 bucket name;
 and paste in the text of the Policy you used so they can double check it.
 Once they get back to you with
 'everything is working' or words to that effect: Go to the S3 part of the console and verify that the bucket
 is still there and that it contains objects, specifically zipped csv log files.
 These will accumulate daily